nikhilsrajan/instagram-scraper/README.md

     - `username` and `password` to login into Instagram,
     - the username whose information you wish to scrape through in `target_username`,
     - boolean `login_for_datetimes_collection` which is `True` if `target_username` is a private account, else can be set `False` (recommended)
+    - path to the file where you wish to store the basic information of an account in `account_info_file`,
     - path to the file where you wish to store the links to the posts in `post_links_file`, and
     - path to the file where you wish to store the datetimes of each post in `datetimes_file`